Tompkins Square Lodging House for Boys and Industrial School

-The Tompkins Square Lodging House for Boys and Industrial School is a High Victorian Gothic building that opened on April 21, 1887, also known as the Eleventh Ward Lodging House.
+The Tompkins Square Lodging House for Boys and Industrial School is a High Victorian Gothic building in the East Village neighborhood of Manhattan in New York City, New York, US.
+It opened on April 21, 1887, also known as the Eleventh Ward Lodging House.
+The building, located at 295 East Eighth Street (at the corner with Avenue B), is a New York City designated landmark.